nparsley/New-Repository-1/README.md

 <img src='splurtyhome.PNG'>

 * Users will be sent to the home page.
 A single quote is diplayed on the home page and each time the page is refreshed a quote is pulled at random to be displayed.
-The user can refresh the page by clicking on the "you know you need to code" red circle or the "this isn;t enough, I need more" link.
+The user can refresh the page by clicking on the "you know you need to code" red circle or the "This isn't enough, I need more" link.

 <img src='quotecontribute.PNG'>